-Part-1 Chapter Sr. Description Page No. 1 1 Introduction 1-9 1.1 What is disaster?
-1 1.2 Aims and Objectives 4 1.3 Evolution of the plan 5 1.4 How to use the plan 6 1.5 Authority for the plan 6 1.6 Stakeholders and their responsibilities 6 1.7 Approval of the plan Plan review and updation 9 2 2 Hazard Vulnerability and Risk Assessment 10-19 2.1 Matrix of past disasters in the district 10 2.2 Hazard Risk Vulnerability Assessment - Authority that carried out HRVA 11 2.3 Tool and methodology used for HRVA 13 2.4 List of Hazards with probability 13 2.5 List of Vulnerable Talukas and villages (Hazard wise) 14 2.6 Resource Analyses 15 2.7 Capasity Analyses 16 2.8 Outcome and recommendations of the Hazard, Risk, Vulnerability and capacity analysis 16 3 3 Institutional Arrangements 20-33 3.1 D.M.organizational structure in the State 21 3.2 D.M.organizational structure in the District 22 3.3 District Crisis Management Group (Task Force) 23 3.4 District Disaster Management Committee (DDMC) 24 3.5 Insident Response System in the District 25 3.6 EOC setup and facilities available with the location 29 3.7 Alternate EOC if available and its location 31 3.8 Public and private emergency service facilities available in the district 32 3.9 Forecasting and warning agencies 33 4 4 Prevention and Mitigation Measures 34-48 4.1 Prevention measures in development plans and programs 34

-4.2 Special project proposed for preventing the disasters 35 4.3 Hazard wise mitigation measures 37 4.4 Hazard wise non-structural mitigation measures Summary of mitigation measures 37 4.5 Specific projects for vulnerable group 48 5 5 Preparedness Measures 49-66 5.1 Identification of stakeholders involved in disaster 49 response 5.2 Formation of persons and training for- 49 (A) Search & Rescue 49 (B) Early warning 50 (C) Evacuation 51 F 0 (D) Damage and Loos Assessment 54 5.3 Training need analyses 54 5.4 Arrengements for training and capacity building 55 56 5.5 Activation of Incident Response System in the district 50 5.6 Protocol from seeking help from other agencies 58 5.7 Checking and certification of logistics, equipments and stores 58 5.8 Operational check-up for warning system 58 5.9 Operational check-up for Emergency Operation Centre 58 5.10 Seasonal inspection for facilities and critical infrastructure 58 5.11 Command and coordination- identification of quick response teams 58 5.12 NGOs and other stakeholders coordination 59 5.13 Seasnol preparedness for seasonal disasters 59 5.14 Community awareness, education and preparedness 61 5.15 Community warning system 64 5.16 Procurement 65 5.17 IDRN/SDRN updation 65 5.18 Protocol and arrengments for VIP visits 66 5.19 Media management / information dissemination 66 5.20 Documentation 66 6 6 Response Measures (Multi-Hazard) 67-90 6.1 Response flow chart 68 6.2 Warning and alert 69 6.3 District CMG meeting 70 6.4 Activation of EOC 70
+Part-1

+Chapter Sr. No Description Page No.

+1 1 Introduction

+1.1 What is disaster?

+1.2 Aims and Objectives

+1.3 Evolution of the plan

+1.4 How to use the plan

+1.5 Authority for the plan

+1.6 Stakeholders and their responsibilities

+1.7 Approval of the plan

+1.8 Plan review and updation

+2 2 Hazard Vulnerability and Risk Assessment

+2.1 Hazard Risk Vulnerability Assessment -

+Authority that carried out HRVA

+2.2 Tool and methodology used for HRVA

+2.3 List of Hazards with probability

+2.4 List of Vulnerable Talukas and villages

+(Hazard wise)

+2.5 Resource Analyses

+2.6 Capasity Analyses

+2.7 Outcome and recommendations of the Hazard,

+Risk, Vulnerability and capacity analysis

+3 3 Institutional Arrangements

+3.1 D.M.organizational structure in the State

+3.2 D.M.organizational structure in the District

+3.3 District Crisis Management Group (Task Force)

+3.4 District Disaster Management Committee (DDMC)

+3.5 Insident Response System in the District

+3.6 EOC setup and facilities available with the location

+3.7 Alternate EOC if available and its location

+3.8 Public and private emergency service facilities available in the district

+3.9 Forecasting and warning agencies

+4 4 Prevention and Mitigation Measures

+4.1 Prevention measures in development plans and

+programs

+4.2 Special project proposed for preventing the

+disasters

+4.3 Hazard wise structural & non-structural

+mitigation measures

+Summary of mitigation measures

+4.4 Specific projects for vulnerable group

+5 5 Preparedness Measures

+5.1 Identification of stakeholders involved in disaster

+response

+5.2 Formation of persons and training for-

+(A) Search & Rescue

+(B) Early warning

+(C) Evacuation

+(D) Damage and Loos Assessment

+5.3 Training need analyses

+5.4 Arrengements for training and capacity building

+5.5 Activation of Incident Response System in the

+district

+5.6 Protocol from seeking help from other agencies

+5.7 Checking and certification of logistics,

+F 0 equipments and stores

+5.8 Operational check-up for warning system

+5.9 Operational check-up for Emergency Operation Centre

+5.10 Seasonal inspection for facilities and critical

+3.10 infrastructure

+5.11 Command and coordination- identification of

+0.11 quick response teams

+5.12 NGOs and other stakeholders coordination

+5.13 Seasnol preparedness for seasonal disasters

+5.14 Community awareness, education and

+preparedness

+5.15 Community warning system

+5.16 Procurement for Various Resources

+5.17 IDRN/SDRN updation

+5.18 Protocol and arrengments for VIP visits

+5.19 Media management / information dissemination

+5.20 Documentation

+•